 The Override keyword and its value will generate error messages in the event log when it blocks the exporting of values.
-See "Contents of the .ini file" on page 166 for information about which values are overridden.
+See "Contents of the .ini file in this manual for information about which values are overridden.

-Because the overridden values are device-specific and not appropriate to export to other Rack PDUs, ignore these error messages.
-To prevent these error messages, delete the lines that contain the Override keyword and the lines that contain the values that they override.
+Because the overriden values are device-specific and not appropriate to export to the other Rack PDUs, ignore these error messages.
+To prevent these error messages, delete the lines that contain the Override and the lines that contain the values that they override.
 Do not delete or change the line containing the section heading.